nerufuyo/nerulibrary/README.md

-# LiteraLib
+# nerulibrary

-A comprehensive digital library application built with Flutter that provides users with access to a vast collection of public domain books.
-LiteraLib combines modern reading experiences with intelligent library management, offering seamless synchronization across devices and an intuitive interface for book discovery and reading.
+A comprehensive digital library application built with Flutter that provides users with access to a vast collection of public domain books. nerulibrary combines modern reading experiences with intelligent library management, offering seamless synchronization across devices and an intuitive interface for book discovery and reading.

 ## Project Overview

-LiteraLib is designed to be a complete digital reading solution that aggregates content from multiple public domain sources including Project Gutenberg, Internet Archive, and OpenLibrary.
+nerulibrary is designed to be a complete digital reading solution that aggregates content from multiple public domain sources including Project Gutenberg, Internet Archive, and OpenLibrary.
 The application focuses on providing users with a rich reading experience while maintaining high performance and reliability.

 ### Key Features